tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 -   *exp*: IntDate, optional, default is "forever".
 The exp (expiration time) attribute identifies the expiration time on or after which the key MUST NOT be used for cryptographic operation.
 The processing of the exp attribute requires that the current date/time MUST be before the expiration date/time listed in the exp attribute.
 Azure Key Vault MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing an IntDate value.

- There are additional read only attributes that are included in any response that includes key attributes:
+ There are additional read-only attributes that are included in any response that includes key attributes:

 - *created*: IntDate, optional.
 The created attribute indicates when this version of the key was created.
 This value is null for keys created prior to the addition of this attribute.
 Its value MUST be a number containing an IntDate value.